-Environmental Aspects (6.1.2) Climate Change Considerations/Opportunities Determine the environmental aspects (taking This clause relates to activities, products and services and not just those directly controlled - also those that can be influenced.
-Furthermore, reference is made to considering a life-cycle perspective.
-In this context environmental aspects should be a life-cycle approach) and viewed broadly.
-The requirement to develop criteria on (significant) aspects provides a positive opportunity for embedding and extending action on Climate Risk. evaluate for significance.
+Environmental Aspects (6.1.2) Climate Change Considerations / Opportunities Determine the This clause relates to activities, products and services and not just those environmental directly controlled - also those that can be influenced.
+Furthermore, aspects (taking a reference is made to considering a life-cycle perspective.
+In this context life-cycle environmental aspects should be viewed broadly.
+The requirement to approach) and develop criteria on (significant) aspects provides a positive opportunity for evaluate for embedding and extending action on Climate Risk. significance.
 Environmental aspects for climate change can include a mixture of direct and indirect impacts, be positive or negative and be as a consequence of the risks or opportunities identified in 6.1.1.

-Environmental Aspects Climate Change Mitigation:
+Environmental Aspects - Climate Change Mitigation

-Examples include direct or indirect GHG emissions (and in some cases GHG removals) from the following activities, products and services:
+Examples include direct or indirect GHG emissions (and in some cases GHG removals) from the following activities, products and services;

 - Direct energy use such as fuels consumed on sites, buildings, plant and equipment and in vehicles. - The use and release (escape) of fluorinated industrial gases (e.g. from damaged air conditioning or refrigeration equipment). - Emissions from industrial processes (e.g. cement manufacture, lime, glass etc). - Land use and land use change (e.g. woodland removal, woodland creation, peatland restoration and some land management practices). - Carbon capture (either technical process opportunity or nature-based processes). - Indirect energy use such as electricity consumption (scope 2 emissions that occur offsite / at the point of energy production). - GHG emissions across the wider supply and value chains and within products and materials and services.
-This also includes customer use of products or services, along with:
+This also includes customer use of products or services, along with: - Water consumption. - Waste disposal. - Purchasing and resource consumption. - Packaging and its carbon footprint. - Material choice and embodied carbon (certain materials are more energy intensive).

-- Water consumption

-- Waste disposal

-- Purchasing and resource consumption

-- Packaging and its carbon footprint

-- Material choice and embodied carbon